LucaVazz/DualisWatcher/README.md

     - It does not affect the rest of the config.
     - It prints all information into the console.
 - `python main.py --new-token --email wi@dhbw.de --password 1234`
-    - Overrides the login-token with a newly obtained one.
-With the specified credentials
+    - Overrides the login-token with a newly obtained one, using the specified credentials
     - It does not fetch the current state of your Dualis-Account.
     - Use it if at any point in time, for whatever reason, the saved token gets rejected by Dualis.
     - It does not affect the rest of the config.
     - It prints all information into the console.
     - Be aware, that both your password and the email will be _*exposed*_ in the system logs and in the crontab if you use this.
 Only use in trusted environments.
 - `python main.py --new-token --file credentials.json`
-    - Overrides the login-token with a newly obtained one.
-With the specified credentials
+    - Overrides the login-token with a newly obtained one, using the specified credentials
     - It does not fetch the current state of your Dualis-Account.
     - Use it if at any point in time, for whatever reason, the saved token gets rejected by Dualis.
     - It does not affect the rest of the config.
     - It prints all information into the console.
-    - Loads creds from specified file
     - Be aware, that both your password and the email will be _*exposed*_ in the file you are loading.
-    - specify the credentials as follows in the file:
+    - Specify the credentials as follows in the file:
     -   ```json
         {
             "email": "wi@dhbw.de",